openhab/openhab-js/README.md

 ### Custom Installation

 <!-- TODO: Update link to stable when openHAB 4.0 is released -->
-If you want to install the openHAB JavaScript library manually, you need to disable the caching of the internal library in the [add-on's settings](https://next.openhab.org/addons/automation/jsscripting/#configuration).
+If you want to install the openHAB JavaScript library manually, you need to disable the caching of the internal library in the [add-on settings](https://next.openhab.org/addons/automation/jsscripting/#configuration).

 On openHABian: